FarmData2/FD2-School-Materials/06-Vue4/06-Vue4-Application.md

 In this assignment you will modify the prototype Harvest form so that the "Submit" button will only be enabled when the form contains valid content and so that the plants in the table appear in sorted order by date.

+## Preliminaries

+1. Restart your FarmData2 Development Environment.
+2. Synchronize your `development` branch with the upstream to add the starter code for this assignment to your repository.
+3. Rebuild the `fd2_school` module.
+4. Use the "FD2 School" menu to navigate to the "Vue4" page.
+   - This page will contain a working solution to the Vue3 Application assignment.
+   - If you do not see the "Vue4" menu or a working solution to the Vue3 Application assignment, check that you have performed steps 2 and 3 correctly and try again.
+5. Create a new feature branch from `development` and switch to it for your work on this assignment.
+6. Open the FarmData2 folder in VSCodium.
+7. Find the `modules/farm_fd2_school/src/entrypoints/Vue4/App.vue` file and open it.
+   - You will modify the code in this file `App.vue` file to complete this assignment.

 ## Disabling the "Submit" Button

 The "Submit" button on the Harvest form should only be disabled if the form does not contain all of the necessary information for creating a harvest log.
 To create a valid harvest log in FarmData2 requires a date, a crop, a selected plant, a quantity that was harvested and the unit for the harvest.
 A comment may be present but it is not required.